A 60-minute lesson in which students will use a fact file and scaffolding sheet to write an informative text in pairs.

-Explain to the students that they are going to apply their knowledge of informative text structure, language features and paragraph structure to write an informative text in pairs.
+- Explain to the students that they will apply their knowledge of informative text structure, language features, and paragraph structure to write an informative text in pairs.

-Project one of the fact files from the Informative Writing Tasks – Fact Files and Scaffolding Sheet on the board and read through the facts as a class.
-Point out to the students that the facts in the fact file are key phrases only, rather than full sentences.
-Ask the students to explain why it is not necessary (or appropriate) to write full sentences when recording research.
+- Project one of the fact files from the Fact File Pack - Animals, Objects, and People on the board and read through the bulleted facts as a class.
+Point out to the students that the facts in the fact file are key phrases rather than full sentences.
+Ask the students to suggest why it is unnecessary to write complete sentences when recording research.

-Working in their writing pairs, allow the students to read and sort the facts in the fact file, then use these facts to write an informative text.
-Encourage the students to use the categories in the sorting table as subheadings within their informative text.
-Monitor and support the students as required.
+- Working in their writing pairs, the students must turn each bullet point from the fact file into a complete sentence, then use these sentences to write an informative text on the scaffold sheet provided.
+Encourage the students to use the categories from the fact file as subheadings within their informative text.
+Monitor and support the students during this process.

-Teachers may wish to set a time limit for writing, or they may allow the students to take as much time as they need to complete the task.
+- Teachers may wish to set a time limit for writing or allow them to take as much time as they need to complete the task.
 Ensure that the students know exactly how much time they have and provide regular reminders of how much time is remaining.

-Allow more confident writers to work individually, rather than in pairs (if they wish to do so).
+- Allow more confident writers to work individually rather than in pairs.

 Suggested Assessment Strategies